Chapter 18:

 “Yes, please.”

-Gentiane crossed the room and took a spot by another pillar.
-A chair materialized from the chamber floor beneath her when she moved to sit down.
-She tossed one leg over another and unfurled her book to her last saved page.
+Gentiane crossed the room and took a spot by one of the pillars.
+A chair rose from the chamber floor when she moved to sit down.
+She tossed one leg over another and unfurled her book to her bookmarked page.

 She heard the sustained sigh of a violin while a porcelain tea set drifted towards her.
 A flame born of no kindling waxed below a ceramic pot, then faded when steam began to rise from the spout.
 Gentiane smelled hints of chrysanthemum spotted with notes of osmanthus.